Financing Your Boat

 The preceding information was prepared by Gary Boudreau, Deloitte & Touche, LLP, Newport Beach, California.

-Content courtesy of National Marine Bankers Association
+Content courtesy of National Marine Lenders Association